 7. Joyo JF-06 Vintage Phase Guitar Pedal

-The Joyo JF-06 Vintage Phase is an analog phaser pedal that is basically a well-made replica of the MXR phase 90, but with the advantage of coming at half the price.
+The Joyo JF-06 Vintage Phase is an analog phaser pedal that is a well-made replica of the MXR phase 90, but with the advantage of coming at half the price.
 It features a single knob that controls the speed (the phaser rate), which makes it very easy both to set it up and operate it.
-The lack of more controls is good for those who want to keep it simple, but it might disappoint you if you are looking for a complex phaser pedal.
-Regarding its sound quality, it sounds really close to the iconic pedal that it replicates.
+The lack of more controls is suitable for those who want to keep it simple, but it might disappoint you if you are looking for a complex phaser pedal.
+Regarding its sound quality, it sounds close to the iconic pedal that it replicates.
 However, it emits a little “buzz”, a well-known problem of inexpensive pedals, which can be corrected if you have a noise gate pedal.
-On the whole, the Joyo JF-06 Vintage Phase pedal is perfect if you are on a tight budget, or if you want to check out if a phaser pedal would fit your guitar sound, without spending a fortune.

 8. Electro-Harmonix Nano Small Stone EH4800

 The Electro-Harmonix Nano Small Stone EH4800 is a compact and straightforward yet best analog phaser pedal for your guitar.
 It delivers warm and deep phasing sound, despite its tiny size.
 It comes with a single rate knob that controls the speed and a two-way switch that controls the “color”, which allows you to create powerful or more subtle phasing effects.